aluxian/Messenger-for-Desktop/README.md

 1. Download [whatsie-x.x.x-linux-arch.rpm][LR]
 2. Double click and install, or run `rpm -ivh whatsie-x.x.x-linux-arch.rpm` in the terminal
+3. Start the app with your app launcher or by running `whatsie` in a terminal
-3. Done!
+4. Done!
 The app will NOT update automatically, but you can still check for updates

 You can also use yum:

 ```
+# Add my repository to your repos list (skip if you've done this already)
 sudo wget https://bintray.com/aluxian/rpm/rpm -O /etc/yum.repos.d/bintray-aluxian-rpm.repo

+# Install Whatsie
 sudo yum install whatsie.i386     # for 32-bit distros
 sudo yum install whatsie.x86_64   # for 64-bit distros
 ```